Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: OSPO archetypes

 A core function of Academic OSPOs is their role in advancing knowledge and practical understanding of OSS among researchers and students, as well as amongst university management.
 The OSPOs operate at multiple levels, raising awareness about OSS licensing, effective use of social coding platforms, and the legal and business implications of open sourcing research outputs.
 In the case of Lero, training is tailored, and delivered through a combination of one-to-one support, hands-on workshops, and targeted lectures, with a focus on equipping project teams and individuals to assess the appropriateness of OSS within their own work and navigate the wider institutional context.

 At Trinity College Dublin, researchers are generally knowledgeable and open to releasing their software as OSS, but university management has been historically more reticent due to the involvement of public funds in spinout companies.
 The OSPO’s work thus heavily emphasises education on the commercial integration of OSS, providing both a practical resource and an institutional signal of support for open approaches.
-The majority of training is provided directly to individual researchers and projects, supplemented by occasional classes for computer science students and new staff.